Who doesn’t want to have clear skin, shiny hair and healthy looking nails?

 - Vitamin B6– restores skin and hair.

 - Iron – if deficient can lead to poor connective tissue formation, hair loss and brittle nails.
-Never supplement with iron unless test results show deficiency.
+Do not supplement with iron unless test results show deficiency.
 Food sources are liver, nuts, seeds, green leafy vegetables, spinach.

 - Zinc – deficiency has an effect on skin and nails and promotes poor growth of hair.